Networking API similar to Berkeley sockets, but for games.

 Custom P2P signaling

 Signaling refers to rendezvous messages sent through a trusted channel that is low bandwidth and high latency, used by peers to negotiate a P2P connection.
 Steam provides a signaling service for you.
 However, in some situations you may wish to do your own signaling.
 (For example, if one or both of your peers are not on Steam.)
 You can use SteamNetworkingSockets to make P2P connections, with your own signaling.
-You can use ICE to pierce NAT and use standard STUN/TURN servers, or depending on our situation, SDR relay network and Valve backbone may not be available.
+You can use ICE to pierce NAT and use standard STUN/TURN servers, or depending on your situation, SDR relay network and Valve backbone may not be available.
 Please let us know if you need more information about these APIs.